Why does using the correct formal letter format still matter?

 Once you’re done writing your letter, thoroughly review it for grammar, spelling, and punctuation errors to ensure the letter is free from typos and formatting inconsistencies.

-Sample Formal Letter Format Template
+What are some Sample Formal Letter Format Templates?

 For your reference, given below is a sample template for a formal letter format: